113th Cavalry Regiment: 113th Cavalry (I)

+The 113th Cavalry was constituted in the National Guard in 1921, assigned to the 24th Cavalry Division, and allotted to Iowa.
+The regimental headquarters was organized on 1 June 1921 at Iowa City, Iowa, by redesignation of the 1st Regiment, Iowa Cavalry (constituted in 1920; organized and federally recognized on 3 May 1921 at Iowa City).
+The 1st Squadron headquarters was organized on 27 September 1921 at Des Moines, Iowa, and the 2nd Squadron headquarters was organized on 5 May 1921 at Ottumwa, Iowa.
+On 11 April 1929, the regiment was reorganized as a three-squadron regiment, with a new 3rd Squadron organized with headquarters at Iowa City.
+The entire regiment performed riot control duties during the "Iowa Cow War" in Cedar County, Iowa, from 21 September–25 November 1931, while the regimental headquarters, Machine Gun Troop, and Troops B, E, and F performed martial law at Newton, Iowa, in connection with labor troubles at the Maytag washing machine plant from 6–15 August 1938.
+The regiment conducted summer training at Camp Dodge, Iowa, from 1921–27 and 1929–40, and at Fort Riley, Kansas, in 1927–28.
+For at least 2 years, in 1939 and 1940, the regiment also trained 20 company-grade cavalry officers of the 66th Cavalry Division at Camp Dodge and Camp Ripley, Minnesota.
+In September 1940, the 113th Cavalry was reorganized and redesignated the 113th Cavalry Regiment (Horse-Mechanized) and concurrently relieved from the 24th Cavalry Division, being assigned to the VIII Corps on 30 December 1940.
+The regiment was inducted into federal service at home stations on 13 January 1941 and moved to Camp Bowie, near Brownwood, Texas, on 25 January 1941.

-The 113th Cavalry Regiment (Horse-Mechanized) sailed to England, arriving on 28 January 1944.
+The 113th Cavalry Regiment, still nominally a horse-mechanized unit, sailed to England, arriving on 28 January 1944.
 In England, the regiment was converted to the 113th Cavalry Group (Mechanized), with the 1st Squadron becoming the 113th Cavalry Squadron (Mechanized) and the 2nd Squadron becoming the 125th Cavalry Squadron (Mechanized).
 Under the combat group concept, even though the two squadrons were only "attached" to the 113th Cavalry Group headquarters as opposed to permanently "assigned" and could be attached and detached at will as the tactical situation warranted, they served as essentially organic elements of the 113th Cavalry Group.
 Subsequently, the 113th Cavalry Group served as the XIX Corps' mechanized cavalry group, fighting in Normandy, the Netherlands and the conquest of Germany.
 The 113th Cavalry Group returned to the New York port of entry on 25 October 1945 and was inactivated at Camp Shanks, New York, on 26 October 1945.